 Code filtering allows administrators to filter the choices available to users in a particular field based off the value of another field.
 For example, in the Events snap-in, code filtering could be used to make the choices in the Location field reflect the value selected in the Type field.
-If a user selected "Substance Abuse" in the Type field, only locations related to substance abuse would be displayed in the Location field, while if they selected "Driver Improvement", only locations related to that type of event would be displayed, etc. The combinations are as versatile as the rules you use.
-Code filtering can affect any snap-in on the user end.
+If a user selected "Substance Abuse" in the Type field, only locations related to substance abuse would be displayed in the Location field, while if they selected "Driver Improvement," only locations related to that type of event would be displayed, etc. The combinations are as versatile as the rules you use.
+Code table filtering can affect any snap-in on the user end.

 In this example of code filtering, menu options for a Location field are filtered by the selection from the Event Type field.
 Only locations relevant to the Preliminary Hearing event type are displayed in the drop-down menu for Location.
 Courtrooms 1-9 and 17-18 are not used for preliminary hearings, so they do not appear.

 Code filtering is extremely helpful in integrated justice environments.
 Rather than having to sort through all the codes that are being used by different organizations, users are only presented with options that are relevant to their organization.

 Navigate to the code filtering code table by navigating to the Admin landing page, and then clicking General Configuration | Code Filtering.

 Tip: To access this code table through the Code Tables link in the Code Tables master list, click ctblCodePartitionInclusion.

 The Code Partitioning session includes three snap-ins: the Sessions snap-in (used to narrow down the snap-ins available in the Code Partition Rules snap-in), the* Code Partition Rules snap-in (used to select the snap-ins and fields to partition), and the Code Partition Inclusions snap-in (used to specify which options will appear in the drop-down menus for the fields specified in the Code Partition Rules snap-in).